tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 Now, this would work for something simple like multiplication, since we could parse out many multiplication factors, separated by `*`.
 One slight problem is that some operators have the *same* precedence.
 For example, `+` and `-`.
-We need a modified version of this where we remember which separator happened each time.
+We need a modified version of `sepBy1` where we remember the separators we see.
 In fact, it would be even more useful if given something like:

 ```haskell